etaxi341/TrashMailClient-TelegramBot/README.md

 This is a Bot that allows you to generate a temporary trashmail.
 This mail will be valid for 15 minutes.

 The Bot is based on external trashmail services.
-This helps me to reduce cost and allows me to implement domains by adding new services.
+This helps me to reduce costs and allows me to implement domains by adding new services.

 ## Usage

 1. Write a message to [@TrashMailClient_Bot](https://t.me/TrashMailClient_Bot/)
-2. Press ```Start``` on the bottom of your screen
+2. Press ```Start``` at the bottom of your screen
 3. Select one of the delivery options
     ```
-    Automatically confirm - Only clicks all links in recieved mails
+    Automatically confirm - Only clicks all links in received mails
     Show - Displays recieved mails
     Show only links - Grabs all links from the mail and displays them
     ```